 Because the user-specified requirements for data refresh are different for the 55 environmental parameters, not all instrument payloads are required in each orbit.
 In addition, certain orbital characteristics (e.g., the terminator orbit is not conducive to certain measurements), as well as considerations of instrument field of view on the spacecraft have determined the payload configurations for each orbit.
-Data from multiple instruments will be required to derive certain parameters.
-In particular, "all-weather" requirements for selected EDRs will be met by combining near-simultaneous infrared (from VIIRS) and microwave (from CMIS) measurements to derive global and regional products (e.g., SST).
 The current orbit manifest for the NPOESS sensor payloads is as follows:

-0530 (D) 0930 (D) 1330 (A)
+0530 0930 1330

 VIIRS VIIRS VIIRS

 CrIS CrIS

 ATMS ATMS

 CMIS CMIS CMIS

 OMPS

 GPSOS

 TSIS SESS

 ALT APS ERBS

+A-DCS A-DCS

 SARSAT SARSAT SARSAT

-A-DCS A-DCS